Azhar23S/Azhar-Login-System/README.md

 This contains "Registeration" which ask Email and password from users and saves it.
 The user can "Login" with registered email and password (It'll show error if it is doesn't exists).
-The user can also Retrieve the old password or can Generate new password which will replace new password.
+The user can also Retrieve the old password or can Generate new password which will replace old password.

 # Email Registeration Conditions
 1. Email cannot start with digits or special characters